 They’ll Love Me When I’m Dead is as fascinating as it is frustrating.
-This is the second documentary from director Morgan Neville, whose other 2018 film, Won’t You Be My Neighbor?, was one of the best documentaries of the year.
+This is the second documentary of 2018 from director Morgan Neville, whose film Won’t You Be My Neighbor? was one of the best documentaries of the year.

 Dead gives its audience a behind the scenes look at legendary director Orson Welles’ ill-fated attempt to make a big Hollywood comeback in the late 1970s with a passion project called The Other Side of the Wind.
 That project, which Welles failed to finish before his death in 1985, was resurrected this year by Netflix – also the company behind Neville’s documentary.
 The streaming company put resources into assembling a final cut for Wind 30 years after the auteur’s death.

 As a devotee and student of cinema, Neville’s documentary is a fascinating look behind the curtain at not only the creative impulse and process, but an examination of that impulse and process from one of the greatest film artists the medium has ever known.
 Welles was a true genius whose work was stymied by every studio he worked with after he made Citizen Kane, the only film of his over which he had complete creative control.

 The sheer volume of archival footage Neville had access to and included in the film is wondrous.
 We get to see Welles doing his thing throughout the shooting of Wind, which he was forced to do in bits-and-pieces over nearly a decade due to lack of funding.
 Neville paints an extraordinary portrait of a man obsessed with his chosen art form who, due in no small part to his own ego and life-sized hubris, found himself shunned by the studios capable of funding his projects.